Scholarships and Awards

 Brighton Secondary School has a long and prestigious history of academic, sporting, musical and extra curricular excellence.

-At the annual Valedictory many awards are presented to Year 12 students to recognise their achievements in their final year of schooling, and acknowledge service throughout their years of study at Brighton.
+At the annual Valedictory many awards are presented to year 12 students to recognise their achievements in their final year of schooling, and acknowledge service throughout their years of study at Brighton Secondary School.

 - Dux of the School